Local dimension spectrum for dominated planar self-affine sets: Introduction

 for Lebesgue almost every choice of $\mathbf{v}$. \end{theorem}

-This almost everywhere result uses the transversality technique and is very much in the spirit of earlier work of Falconer giving an almost everywhere result for the Hausdorff dimension of $\mu$; see \cite{FalconerAE}.
-Barral and Feng also have results for $q>1$ in the case that the matrices $A_i$ are all diagonal.
+This almost-sure result relies on a transversality argument, in the spirit of Falconer's work on the almost-sure Hausdorff dimension of self-affine sets; see \cite{FalconerAE}.
+For $q > 1$, Barral and Feng provide analogous results when the matrices $A_i$ are diagonal.
+According to \cite[\S 7]{BarralFeng}, the results of Barral and Feng extend to a broader class of quasi-Bernoulli measures, beyond self-affine measures (which are canonical projections of Bernoulli measures).

-In recent years there has been very substantial progress in understanding the Hausdorff dimension of self-affine measures.
-In the 1980s Falconer \cite{FalconerAE} gave a formula for the expected dimension of a self-affine measure and showed that this formula does indeed give the dimension typically, but there were rather few explicit examples of self-affine measures satisfying Falconer's formula until 2010s.
-More recently, sufficient conditions for Falconer's formula to be correct were given in terms of properties of orthogonal projections of the self-affine measure \cite{BaranySA,BaranyKaenmaki2017,KemptonFalconer}, and these in turn were used to show that wide classes of self-affine measures satisfy Falconer's formula \cite{BaranyHochmanRapaport}.
+In recent years there has been substantial progress in understanding the Hausdorff dimension of self-affine sets and measures.
+In the 1980s Falconer \cite{FalconerAE} gave a formula for the generic dimension of a self-affine set and showed that this formula holds typically.
+However, there were few explicit examples of self-affine sets satisfying Falconer's formula until the 2010s.
+More recently, sufficient conditions for the validity of Falconer's formula were given in terms of properties of orthogonal projections of the self-affine measure; see \cite{BaranySA,BaranyKaenmaki2017,KemptonFalconer,Feng2023}.
+These were then used to show that wide classes of self-affine sets satisfy Falconer's formula; see \cite{BaranyHochmanRapaport,Rapaport2024,MorrisSert2023preprint}.

-Our goal in this article is to mirror some of the recent progress on Hausdorff dimension, and to replace the ``almost-everywhere'' in results of \cite{BarralFeng} quoted above with explicit projection results, as well as extending the range of applicability of those results.
-We also consider much larger class of quasi-Bernoulli measures rather than just self-affine measures, which are canonical projections of Bernoulli measures, and in Theorem \ref{LegendreThm} we completely characterize the behavior of the symbolic spectrum.
+Our goal is to mirror recent progress on the Hausdorff dimension, replacing the ``almost-everywhere'' statements in \cite{BarralFeng} with explicit projection results and extending their range of applicability.
+The following proposition completely characterizes the behavior of the symbolic spectrum.
+Here $\diml(\eta)$ is the Lyapunov dimension of a shift-invariant measure $\eta$ and $\diml(\mu,\eta)$ is the Lyapunov cross-dimension of $\mu$ relative to $\eta$; see Section \ref{sec:lyapunov-dimension}.
+A more detailed statement can be found in Theorem \ref{LegendreThm}.